Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 First, what is Red Rock Canyon?
 Its full, official name is the Red Rock Canyon National Conservation Area.
 It was established as a national conservation area in 1967, and the canyon is visited by over 2 million people each year (source).

-The park is located in the Mojave Desert near Las Vegas and the landscape is made up of vivid red sandstone rock formations as well as interesting geological features such as the Keystone Thrust Fault.
-Popular park activities include rock climbing, hiking, and biking.
-Native American petroglyphs can be seen in some areas and several sets of dinosaur tracks have been found, and are still being studied, by Paleontologists in the park.
+The park is located in the Mojave Desert near Las Vegas, and the landscape is made up of vivid red sandstone rock formations as well as interesting geological features such as the Keystone Thrust Fault.

 The first time I ever visited the park, years ago, I was amazed to see the Las Vegas skyline peeking out from behind some of the red rock formations.
+Red Rock Canyon is that close to Vegas.

-On the Way to Red Rock
+On the Way to Red Rock Canyon

-If you are driving yourself, there are a couple of different ways to get to Red Rock Canyon depending on where you’re coming from and what you’d like to see along the way.
+If you are driving yourself, there are a couple of different ways to get to Red Rock Canyon, depending on where you’re coming from and what you’d like to see along the way.

 The first route is the more common one.
 It’s the one you’re most likely to take if you’re coming from the Strip.
 I’ll show you how to get there coming from the Strip and starting at the Red Rock Casino Resort & Spa (west of the Strip).

-Note: Either route will get you there just fine no matter where you’re coming from and in about the same amount of time, give or take a little bit.
-You may also just choose to skip all the places I’m going to tell you about and just head straight to the Red Rock Canyon scenic drive.
-It’s entirely up to you, I just wanted to lay out some other points of interest or stoping destinations along the way so you can make a nice day trip out of it.
-Let’s go!
+Note: Either route will get you there just fine regardless of where you’re coming from and in about the same amount of time, give or take a little bit.
+You may also skip all the places I’m going to tell you about and just head straight to the Red Rock Canyon scenic drive.

 (You can download the Red Rock Canyon Visitor Guide here).